AdaRoseCannon/webvr/talk-dot-js.md

 ---
 layout: post
 title: Bringing VR to the Web
-description: What considerations one needs to make when doing VR in the web
+description: What it means to do VR on the Web
 image: https://i.imgur.com/1CuaofJ.jpg
 scripts: [
 	'scripts/post-to-slides.js',